Skip to content

 Member appointed by Kauniainen City (1)

-Will serve on the board until the end of the current City Board term on 31 May 2023;
+Will serve on the board until the end of the current City Board term on 31 May 2025;

 Members appointed by Vantaa City (2)

-Säde Tahvanainen, First Vice Chair of the City Council (deputy: Salla Lindblad-Palo, Deputy City Councillor)
+Säde Tahvanainen, Chair of the City Council

 Members appointed by staff (3)